PlaidCloud/website/content/en/docs/concepts/containers/images.md

 replace `<image-name>:<tag>` with `<image-name>@<digest>`
 (for example, `image@sha256:45b23dee08af5e43a7fea6c4cf9c25ccf269ee113168c19722f87876677c5cb2`).

 When using image tags, if the image registry were to change the code that the tag on that image represents, you might end up with a mix of Pods running the old and new code.
-An image digest uniquely identifies a specific version of the image, so Kubernetes runs the same code every time it starts a container with that image name and digest specified.
+An image digest uniquely identifies a specific version of the image, so PlaidCloud runs the same code every time it starts a container with that image name and digest specified.
 Specifying an image fixes the code that you run so that a change at the registry cannot lead to that mix of versions.

 There are third-party [admission controllers](/docs/reference/access-authn-authz/admission-controllers/) that mutate Pods (and pod templates) when they are created, so that the